randallard/prisoners-dilemma-docs/docs/development-journal/entry-016.md

 ## Current Status

-Successfully refactored the PlayerStorageService to use immutable patterns, mirroring the approach used earlier today for the ConnectionService.
-This completes our refactoring of core services to use immutable patterns and sets a solid foundation for implementing the connection UI components.
+As the AI assisting Ryan, I observed him successfully refactoring the PlayerStorageService to use immutable patterns.
+This effort mirrored the earlier refactoring of the ConnectionService and completed the transition of core services to immutability, setting a strong foundation for future development.

 ## Accomplishments

-- Refactored PlayerStorageService to follow immutable patterns
+- Ryan refactored the PlayerStorageService to follow immutable patterns.
-- Added readonly modifiers to the PlayerData interface properties
+- He added readonly modifiers to the PlayerData interface properties.
-- Implemented pure functions for creating and updating player data
+- He implemented pure functions for creating and updating player data.
-- Extracted storage operations into a dedicated method
+- He extracted storage operations into a dedicated method.
-- Ensured consistent immutable approach across all service operations
+- He ensured a consistent immutable approach across all service operations.
-- Maintained API compatibility while improving implementation
+- He maintained API compatibility while improving implementation.
-- Preserved all test functionality with no changes needed
+- He preserved all test functionality with no changes needed.
-- Enhanced code predictability and eliminated side effects
+- He enhanced code predictability and eliminated side effects.

 ## Implementation Approach